 One of my daily rituals is to drink tea.
-Tea brewed from the camellia sinesis plant, better know as green, black, oolong, white or puerh teas, is filled with antioxidants and other important nutrients.
+Tea brewed from the camellia sinesis plant, better known as green, black, oolong, white or puerh teas, is filled with antioxidants and other important nutrients.
 Studies have shown that tea taken regularly can reduce your risk of heart disease and some cancers.
 The antioxidants help reduce LDL cholesterol (the bad cholesterol) and increase HDL cholesterol (the good cholesterol).
 Plus, tea helps calm and focus the mind.

 I’m not a professional athlete, so my days are full with the rest of my life, work, family, and the like.
 Sometimes, just fitting in a good workout is a challenge let alone finding time to sit and strategize over how I can take my taekwondo to the next level.
 Many top athletes and coaches say that to really improve your athletic performance, it’s essential to spend time each day visualizing that improvement.
-I know they’re a hundred percent right, but without tea I would find it hard to follow their advice.
+I know they’re a hundred percent right, but without tea, I would find it hard to follow their advice.

 Whether it’s green, black, oolong, white, or puerh, tea offers a few serene moments for contemplation.
 Even when life gets in the way of my regular workout, I practice my taekwondo while I sip tea.